Fiehn/wiki-classification-mlops/reports/README.md

 > Answer:

 We used the Pytorch Geometric framework combined with Pytorch Lightning for creating the model and training the Graph Neural Network.
 We used PyG to both get the data and create the model architecture.
+We chose to use PyG instead of other open source frameworks that are perhaps more developed like DAG, which is framework agnostic, because we assumed it would be well integrated with the other frameworks in the pytorch family like lightning.
+We used the data set available in the framework: WikiCS.
+With this we used the Dataloader available in the PyG framework and fed it to the lightning trainer.

 ## Coding environment